-Compared to the rest of the New York City market, the Southern Brooklyn region has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the New York City market, the Southern Brooklyn submarket has lower rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 49 listings have been made available, so you'll want to check back regularly for new listings.
-About 29% of the listings in the Southern Brooklyn are subleases, so you might be able to find a shorter term or below market rent.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 353 listings have come on the market, so you'll want to check back regularly for new listings.
+About 3% of the available leases in the Southern Brooklyn are subleases, so you will probably have to focus your search on direct office leases.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 2,700 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most buildings in this market are close to 2 floors.
-Most buildings in this region were built in 1931 and are Class A.
+Even though the median size is 2,700 sqft, there are still 0 leases below 2,000 sqft.
+Most properties in this region are close to 2 stories.
+Most buildings in this market were built in 1931 and are Class A.